lesterchan/wp-polls/README.md

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 ## Changelog

+### Version 2.64
+* NEW: Add in various filters in the plugin.
+Props Machiel.
+* FIXED: Deveral undefined variable / undefined index notices.
+Props Machiel.

 ### Version 2.63 (21-05-2012)
 * Move AJAX Request to wp-admin/admin-ajax.php